 COVID-19 brought layoffs and furloughs on a global scale.
 Employees were let go by the companies that were struggling to stay afloat during those unprecedented times.
 While the pandemic has now subsided, employers are increasingly facing the opposite: a shortage of labor.
 This time, it’s the employees who are quitting their jobs!

 The Coronavirus not only introduced new ways of working, but also significantly changed the way how people viewed their lives, careers, and jobs.
 In September 2021, 4.4 million people resigned from their jobs, driving the quit rate to a record high of 3%.
 This had a huge impact on the corporate sector, leaving business leaders grappling with doing more with less.

-Five Ways Businesses Can Thrive Despite Labore Shortage
+5 Ways Businesses Can Thrive Despite Labor Shortage

 Employers are losing talent, and this is becoming a growing concern for many.
 However, leaders can zero-base their businesses and continue to thrive despite labor shortages.
 Here are five ways that can help them:

 Everything has changed from the skills required to do the job to what motivates employees.
 As a proactive response, employers should use a zero-based approach to reinvent their future workforce.

 They must take a fresh look across their entire labor force and identify the areas where they can enhance operations either by changing the standard strategies and operating procedures or by deploying technology to simplify processes.